learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 ```

 When Ruby executes a program, it evaluates one statement after another.
 When it
-encounters a plain word like `local_variable` then it will check if, within the
+encounters a word like `local_variable` then it will check if, within the
 current scope, it knows a local variable with the same name.
 If so, it will use
 the value that is associated to this variable.
 If there’s no local variable with
 this name, then it will look for a method.
 If there’s _also_ no method with this